richeyrose/make-tile/docs/tile_types.md

 ### Tile Options

 #### Base
-You can choose from OpenLOCK, Plain or None base types.
+You can choose from OpenLOCK, OpenLOCK S-Wall, Plain, Plain S-Wall or None base types.
 #### Main
 You can choose from OpenLOCK, Plain or None for the main part of the tile.